Svantesson says the money for new reforms has run out

 A: Lost control

-The Social Democrats' fiscal policy spokesman Mikael Damberg reacts strongly to Svantesson's message.
+The Social Democrats' fiscal policy spokesman Mikael Damberg says that Svantesson's statement confirms that the government has lost control of the Swedish economy.

 This is not the first time we have had a right-wing government that leaves behind large deficits, low growth and high unemployment, he says.

-The Center Party also sees it as a failure for the government.
+The Center Party also sees it as a failure for the Finance Minister.

 "Despite an expansionary fiscal policy, the Swedish economy is in the bottom league of the EU.
-It is sad that the government has wasted so many resources without reducing unemployment and increasing people's real incomes," writes Martin Ådahl, the Center Party's economic policy spokesperson.
+It is sad that the government has wasted so many resources without reducing unemployment and increasing people's real incomes," writes Martin Ådahl, economic policy spokesperson for C.

 On Monday, the Fiscal Policy Council is expected to present the annual review of the government's policy.